dkulp2/cnvs/doc/architecture.md

 Both the Perl/SQL and R routines will automatically decompress an input file or bgzip an output file that ends in '.gz'.
 Both tools also include options to append data.

+Currently supported data types map as follows, where types in parentheses will translate to the default type on the other side of the '<=>':

+* `TEXT (VARCHAR, CHAR) <=> character (factor)`
+* `INT <=> integer`
+* `FLOAT (DOUBLE PRECISION) <=> numeric`
+* `BOOLEAN <=> logical`

+### Limitations ###

+There is no support for dates or times, yet.

+Tabix requires sorted data, but there is currently no native understanding of position fields and therefore no support for sorting output files for tabix.

+The read/write functions are lossy with respect to data types because SQL has a richer set of data types than R. Therefore, when a table is written to disk, read into R, written to disk and read into postgres, then some data types are lost - namely fixed width characters.

+The read/write functions do not support integrity constraints, including foreign keys.

+The database support is very specific to postgres.
+Support for other database systems are possible, but there may be unforeseen limitations.